 Language and pure meaning interwoven as only T.S.
 Eliot can - incomprehensible in its clarity, as poignant when you don't understand it as when you think you do.

 A picture book dedicated to artistry.
 The story of Saint George's legendary battle against a dragon is told in parallel with the story of a ship sailing out to sea in side panels.
-From a young age this framed the way I see good and evil, heroes and villains.
-It also introduced me to layered stories, stories within stories that together manage to tell something more.
+There's a reason this story won the Caldecott Medal.

 A vibrant look at the frontier of space.
 Darker than other Star Trek series, but also full of life, complex heroes, and likable rogues.
 The first vision of the future that truly captured my imagination.